California State University, Fresno MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling, Marriage, Family, and Child Counseling option

-Campus Locations: Main campus at 5005 N. Maple Avenue, Fresno, CA 93740.
+Campus Location: Main campus at 5005 N. Maple Avenue, Fresno, CA 93740.
 Clinical training occurs at the Fresno Family Counseling Center, 5151 N. Palm Avenue, Suite 200, Fresno, CA 93704.
+See the Fresno State home page.

 Modality: In-person, cohort-based, with flexible evening class blocks designed to accommodate working professionals per the Department of Counselor Education and Rehabilitation pages.
 Some hybrid or online course offerings may be available; specific course modalities should be confirmed with the program.

-Licensure Track: LMFT primary track, with an optional LPCC pathway that requires additional units beyond the standard degree, per the Fresno State academic catalog.
+Licensure Track: California LMFT primary track, with an optional LPCC pathway that requires additional units beyond the standard degree, per the Fresno State academic catalog.

 Program Length: 60 units for the standard MFCC option.
 Students typically complete the program in approximately five semesters (about two and a half to three years) under a cohort sequence with flexible evening scheduling, per the program page.